-Ingredients for the Coffee Panna Cotta with Kahlua Jelly
+Ingredients and substitutions for Coffee Panna Cotta with Kahlua Jelly

 - Coffee: The base for the panna cotta and depth of flavor which you can effect with your own favorite coffee.